The Sims FreePlay: Updates

 As of April 2017, Windows Phones no longer receive updates from the game.
 In June 2018, pregnancy and baby showers were added to the game.
 People said that fans requested the feature be added to the game ever since FreePlay launched.
 Before this update, adult Sims had to marry for an option to be given to add an infant Sim to the family.
 On October 15, 2018, augmented reality multiplayer was added.
 In July 2019, the autosave function was added.

 In March 2025 dynamic lighting graphics were implemented, resulting in more realistic aspects such as sunlight through windows, shadows, and lighting that adjusts accordingly throughout the day.
 However, some players have reported that older iOS and Android devices are unable to support such graphics.
+Officially, devices with model GPUs for supporting enhanced visuals are iPhone X/Galaxy S20 at minimum and iPhone 12/Galaxy S23 at recommended.

 Reception

 The Sims Freeplay received "Generally favorable reviews" from critics, holding an aggregated Metacritic score of 80/100.
 Gamezebo site called FreePlay more than just a social app, but a beautiful reimagining of The Sims 3.
 Nissa Campbell of TouchArcade believes that FreePlay is very similar in spirit to the original The Sims of 2000 and seems to be listening to the claims left back in those days - to add MMORPG elements to its gameplay.
 AppGamer also noted that the timing mechanic makes the player either love Freeplay or hate it, especially for those who don't like to wait for hours.